 Best use: There are lots of uses.
 The simplest is to book travel directly through Chase’s travel portal, which is administered by Expedia.
 Another great option is to transfer points to Hyatt’s rewards program, which offers quality rooms for as little as 2,500 points/night.
 This is my most common points redemption across all cards.
 For me, a frequent Hyatt user, the value of a Chase point is significant.

-Learn More: Chase Sapphire Preferred credit card review: Full details - The Points Guy
+Learn More: The Points Guy Article

 Capital One Venture X